Torts and Personal Injury Law

 This course offers a basic study of the legal aspects of insurance.
 Problems common to all types of insurance are considered, including problems of policy interpretation, rights and liabilities of parties and companies, and the regulation of the insurance industry.
 In addition, special problems raised by particular types of insurance policies are considered.
 (Sampen)

 In this course students will take an in depth look at both the substantive and procedural law of medical negligence litigation and alternative dispute resolution.
 The primary methodologies used in ADR, arbitration, and mediation are reviewed through a series of case examples.
-THIS CLASS IS ONLY AVAILABLE ONLINE AND WITH PERMISSION.

 This seminar will cover the fundamentals of products liability law and the complex evidentiary issues and strategy choices that lawyers face in products litigation.
 It will also address the effectiveness of the tort system to deal with injuries caused by products, the impact of tort reform on the evolution of products law, and the influence of political processes on product regulation.
 The course will meet for two hours each week.
 Students may submit a paper for an additional hour of credit.
 The grade for the course will be determined by a two hour examination.